Node.js TCP/IP Networking: OS Sockets & Ports

 console.log(socket.localPort);

-Port ownership is per protocol and address family.
-A TCP listener and a UDP socket use different transport protocols.
-IPv4 and IPv6 can have separate bind behavior depending on socket options and platform defaults.
-A wildcard bind can conflict with specific-address binds because the OS has to decide which socket would receive traffic for the same address and port.
+Port ownership depends on protocol and address family.
+A TCP listener and a UDP socket use separate transport protocols.
+IPv4 and IPv6 can also have separate bind behavior depending on socket options and platform defaults.
+A wildcard bind can conflict with a specific-address bind because the OS has to decide which socket would receive traffic for the same address and port.

-Privileged ports are another host policy detail.
-On Unix-like systems, binding ports below 1024 has traditionally required elevated privileges, though capabilities and container settings can alter that.
+Privileged ports are host policy.
+On Unix-like systems, binding ports below 1024 has traditionally required elevated privileges, though capabilities and container settings can change that.
 Node does not grant extra privilege.
-It calls into the OS and reports the result.
+It calls the OS and reports the result.
 A bind to 80 can fail because of permission policy even when no process owns the port.

-Port 0 has one special bind meaning: ask the OS to allocate.
-Port 0 is not a reachable service port for normal client traffic.
-After the bind succeeds, the socket has a real port from the OS, and server.address().port is the value to publish inside the process or test.
+Port 0 has one special bind meaning - ask the OS to allocate a real port.
+Port 0 is not a normal reachable service port for clients.
+After the bind succeeds, the socket has a real port from the OS, and server.address().port is the value to use inside your process or test.

 The Kernel Path for One Write

 After the system call returns, JavaScript continues.
-The write callback, when supplied, reports that the data was handled by the local write path.
-It is a local completion signal.
-The remote process has its own receive path, buffers, scheduling, and application code.
+A write callback, when supplied, reports local write completion.
+It does not mean the remote process has read the data.
+The remote process has its own receive buffers, scheduling, and application code.

-The kernel socket object tracks protocol, local endpoint, remote endpoint when connected, send buffer, receive buffer, error state, and protocol-specific fields.
+The kernel socket object tracks the protocol, local endpoint, remote endpoint when connected, send buffer, receive buffer, error state, and protocol-specific fields.
 For TCP, connected state also includes sequence tracking, retransmission state, timers, congestion state, and peer window information.
-Those TCP fields matter later.
-Chapter 9.1 needs the ownership boundary: Node owns the JavaScript object and native wrapper; the kernel owns transmission state.
+Those TCP fields come back later.
+For now, keep the handoff clear - Node owns the JavaScript object and native wrapper, while the kernel owns transmission state.

 Segmentation happens below Node.
 Your socket.write() call can pass 20 bytes or 200 KiB.
-TCP chooses how to segment that byte stream under its current constraints.
+TCP decides how to segment that byte stream under current network constraints.
 The IP layer wraps each segment in an IP packet.
-The link layer frames the packet for the chosen interface.
+The link layer frames the packet for the selected interface.
 The network interface driver queues it for transmission.

-The routing decision is already involved before a packet leaves.
+Routing is already involved before a packet leaves.
 For a connected TCP socket, the OS has selected a route to the remote address.
-That selection affects the source address, outbound interface, and next hop.
+That choice affects the source address, outbound interface, and next hop.
 If the remote address is loopback, the path stays inside the host.
-If the remote address is on a directly attached network, the packet goes out through that interface to the peer's link-layer address.
+If the remote address is on a directly attached network, the packet goes through that interface to the peer's link-layer address.
 If the remote address is elsewhere, the packet goes to a gateway chosen by the routing table.

-The receive side has the same separation.
-Node can read only after the kernel has accepted data into the socket receive buffer and reported readiness.
-If JavaScript stops reading, data can accumulate in Node stream buffers and kernel receive buffers.
+The receive side follows the same ownership pattern in the other direction.
+Node can read only after the kernel has accepted data into the socket receive buffer and reported readability.
+If JavaScript stops reading, data can collect in Node stream buffers and kernel receive buffers.
 TCP may reduce the advertised receive window, which slows the peer.
-That is backpressure crossing layers, but each layer speaks its own signal.
+Backpressure crosses layers, but each layer uses its own signal.

-Errors cross upward too.
+Errors move upward too.
 A failed route lookup can produce a connection error.
 A peer reset can surface as a socket error.
-A write after teardown can report a broken pipe style error.
+A write after teardown can report a broken-pipe style error.
 The exact code depends on platform and timing.
-Node carries those errors into JavaScript with code values, but the origin is often a kernel socket transition that happened before the callback ran.
+Node carries those errors into JavaScript with code values, but the cause is often a kernel socket transition that happened before your callback ran.

-The trace is less clean for UDP because message boundaries are different, and Chapter 9.5 owns that path.
-The stack shape still applies: Node hands bytes to a datagram socket, the OS creates UDP datagrams, IP packets carry them, and an interface sends frames.
+UDP has its own path because UDP keeps one payload per datagram.
+The stack shape still applies.
+Node hands bytes to a datagram socket.
+The OS creates UDP datagrams.
+IP packets carry them.
+An interface sends frames.

 Routing Decides the Interface

-A routing table is the host's ordered set of rules for choosing where an IP packet goes next.
+A routing table is the host's rule set for choosing where an IP packet goes next.
 It maps destination address ranges to local delivery, an interface, or a next-hop gateway.
-The kernel consults it for outbound packets.
+The kernel checks it for outbound packets.

 default via 192.0.2.1 dev wlan0

 Route lookup prefers the most specific matching route.
 A loopback destination matches a local loopback route.
 A local subnet destination matches the directly connected network route.
 A public remote address likely matches the default route on a small host.
-Servers, containers, VPNs, and policy routing can add more rules, but the local model stays the same: destination address in, route result out.
+Servers, containers, VPNs, and policy routing can add more rules, but the local model stays simple - destination address in, route result out.

-The kernel chooses the outbound interface for a normal net.connect() call.
+For a normal net.connect() call, the kernel chooses the outbound interface.
 Node asks to connect to a remote socket address.
-The OS picks a source address and route based on the destination and optional local bind settings.
+The OS picks a source address and route based on the destination and any local bind settings.

 const socket = net.connect({